-Analysis of data from a population based prospective cohort study called EPIC-Norfolk including 23,658 participants, by the researchers from the United Kingdom found that a high consumption of oleic acid ( a key ingredient of olive oil) as part of the diet may reduce the risk of pancreatic cancer.
+Analysis of data from a population based prospective cohort study called EPIC-Norfolk including 23,658 participants, by the researchers from the United Kingdom found that a high consumption of oleic acid (a key ingredient of olive oil) as part of the diet/food may reduce the risk of becoming a pancreatic cancer (adenocarcinoma) patient.
 However, more studies are needed to confirm these findings.
 In any case, including moderate amounts of olive oil and other oleic acid rich foods as part of the diet may possibly help to reap the health benefits of oleic acid.

 Oleic Acid and its Food Sources